Manish-061/OCTANET_AUGUST/README.md

 - Mark Tasks as Completed: Tasks can be marked as completed by clicking on them, helping users track their progress.
 - Edit Existing Tasks: Users have the ability to edit the description of tasks if needed.
 - Delete Tasks: Unnecessary tasks can be removed from the list with a simple click.
+- Persistent Storage: Tasks are stored in the browser's local storage, so they persist even after refreshing the page.

 # Technology Stack